 Recent DEIB Progress in 2020-21

 Williston’s Anti-Racism Committee (ARC) was established last August to develop a five-year Strategic Plan for Diversity, Equity, and Inclusion that will help guide the school’s ongoing work.
 This diverse group, consisting of alumni, trustees, teachers, and administrators, has met regularly and frequently to shape a plan focused on six key areas: Administrative & Governance Infrastructure; Community & Alumni Involvement; Faculty, Staff, & Administration Training; Faculty & Student Diversity; Funds & Endowment; and Student Experience & Education.
 All of the recommendations cited in the alumni letter posted and signed last July were reviewed by this committee, and many will be reflected in the final plan presented to Williston’s Board of Trustees for formal approval in May 2021.

-Hire Full-time Dean of Diversity, Equity and Inclusion
+Hire Full-time Dean of Diversity, Equity, Inclusion, and Belonging